Cofinal morphism of polynomial monads and double delooping: Cofinality result

 \begin{definition} For any $l_1,l_2 \in \{A,B,C,D,E\}$, we write $l_1 \leq l_2$ if there is an arrow from $l_1$ to $l_2$ in the diagram \ref{diamonddiagram}.
 Explicitly, we have the following relations:

 \end{definition}

 Let $\mathbb{N}$ be the set of non-negative integers.
 The polynomial monad $\nopbfive$ is given by the polynomial

-where $PTr_5$ is the set of isomorphism classes of planar rooted tree where each vertex $v$ has a label $l_v \in \{A,B,C,D,E\}$.
+where $PTr_5$ is the set of isomorphism classes of planar trees where each vertex $v$ has a label $l_v \in \{A,B,C,D,E\}$.
 Each tree itself also has a label $l \in \{A,B,C,D,E\}$, called \emph{target label}, satisfying $l_v \leq l$ for each vertex $v$ of the tree. $PTr_5^*$ is the set of elements of $PTr_5$ with one vertex marked.
 The source map produces a label corresponding to the label of the marked vertex, and a number equal to the number of incoming edges of this vertex.
 The target map returns the target label and the number of leaves.
 The multiplication is by insertion of trees inside the vertices of another tree.
 The condition of insertion is that the number of leaves and the target label of each inserted tree must correspond to the number of incoming edges and the label of the vertex where it is inserted.
+We will not prove that the polynomial monad just described gives the correct category of algebras here, because the proof would be very similar to the proof of Proposition \ref{propositionpolymongivescorrectalgebras}.

 Now we will describe in more detail the polynomial monad $\wbimodbfive$.

 \begin{definition} We say that the labels $l_v \in \{A,B,C,D,E\}$ of the vertices $v$ of an isomorphism class of planar trees \emph{lie on a line and a point} if, for a representant of the isomorphism class, it is possible to draw a line and a point on this line such that \begin{itemize} \item all the vertices below the line have label $A$ \item all the vertices above the line have label $B$ \item all the vertices on the line and to the left of the point have label $C$ \item all the vertices on the line and to the right of the point have label $D$ \item if a vertex lies on the point, it has label $E$ \end{itemize}